pods-finance/subgraph/README.md

 - The `src/_generated` folder is not replaceable by a single `js` file because the `--outFile` flag is not usable with `tsc` when the `--module` flag is CommonJS.
 We need this so mustache can read the exports.
 - AssemblyScript doesn't allow for `js` or `json` files to be imported directly into `ts`

-## Deployment procedure
-0. `yarn run codegen` (if there were changes to the schema.graphql)
-1. `yarn deploy:kovan-dev --access-token XXXXXXX` (the $VARIANT here is kovan-dev | for the access token, see the dashboard for the pods account)